Where to see Sydney's Jacaranda Trees in Full Bloom

 Possibly less crowded (on weekends especially) and no chance of oncoming traffic is the University of Sydney which has jacaranda trees all over campus.
 Nearby suburbs of Glebe, Camperdown and Erskineville are also worth taking a look at.

 An ellaslist explorer sent us this picture of Tote Park Playground in Zetland - isn't is beautiful?
 While you're there, make sure you visit the nearby Green Square Library.
 It is all kinds of amazing!

 A family event celebrating the unique town of Camden, the community comes together once a year to celebrate the Camden Jacaranda Festival.
 Over three days there is music in the streets, the Jacaranda Experience with stalls, Santa, Fireworks, Christmas Tree Lighting and Jacarandas Lighting, food, beautiful cars and motorbikes and lots more.
-Find out more on their Facebook page.
+The Camden Jacaranda Festival 2021 is set to run from 20 to 22 November 2021.

 Image via Daily Telegraph